axlln/es-quick-start/readme.md

 # Contributing

 We would like to get your feedback!

 We are using [discussions page](https://github.com/axlln/playground-docs/discussions) as a place to connect with other members of our community.
-Ask questions you’re wondering about, share ideas, engage with other community members.
+Ask questions you are wondering about, share ideas, engage with other community members.
 Remember that this is a community we build together 💪.

 # Quickstart